cacasares/cse15l-lab-reports/Casares-A16789578-Lab-Report-3.md

 [cs15lwi23abi@ieng6-203]:docsearch:502$ grep -w "WhereToHawaii.txt" find-results.txt
 written_2/travel_guides/berlitz1/WhereToHawaii.txt
 ```
-> After storing the results from the `grep -w` search in a txt file and using the `cat` command to open the results, I do see that there is an exact match, so this file does indeed exist within the directory!
+> After running the command, I do see that there is an exact match, so this file does indeed exist within the directory!

 ---